Srinu7358/openshift-sep-2024/Day2/README.md

 - hence must be avoid otherwise
 - the port on the left side is opened up on your local machine
 - the port on the right side 8080 is used by bitnami/nginx container within the Pod
+- you can use any port which is not already used by some participant on that server, instead of 9005 you may try any other port
 </pre>